 Thymosin Alpha-1 is a natural peptide that acts as a potent modulator of the immune system.
 It is widely known for its ability to restore and enhance the function of T cells (T lymphocytes), which are the body's first line of defense against viral, bacterial, and fungal infections.
 Additionally, it plays a key role in reducing oxidative stress and chronic inflammation.

-Presentation: 10mg (or 5mg) lyophilized vial.
+Format studied in literature: 10mg (or 5mg) lyophilized vial.

 Thymosin Alpha-1 peptide, also known as Thymosin Alpha, TA1, or Tα1, is a protein molecule fragment that has been widely studied for its potential implications with the immune system.
 Researchers have hypothesized that it contributes to T-cell production to mitigate and alleviate infection and bacterial spread.(1)